sievericcardo/greenhouse_dt_project/how-to-run.md

 This program will also run periodically a task which:

 1. Checks if the asset model has been changed
-2. If it has been changed then updates the configuration files used by the data-collectors
+2. If it has been changed then updates the configuration files used by the Data collectors
     - E.g. information about which plant is in which pot and which sensor (pin/channel) is used to measure the pot moisture
-3. Sends the updated files to the data-collectors
+3. Sends the updated files to the Data collectors

 ### Brief asset model description